zeecher/DPTRNS/README.md

 * Dependency Inversion Principle

+__ The Simple Factory Idiom__ To separate the process of creating concrete objects from the client that uses those objects.
+To reduce the dependency of the client on that concrete implementations.

 ----

 __The Singleton Pattern__ Ensure a class only has one instance and provide a global point of access to it.